 The City of Tavares has been using the Multismart products for just under a year.
-I can't imagine how we did it before; we can now monitor and control every station with speed and with the accuracy of information control every station with speed and with the accuracy of information control every station with speed and with the accuracy of information control every station with speed and with the accuracy of information control every station with speed and with the product and tech studies during rain events.
+I can't imagine how we did it before; we can now monitor and control every station with speed and with the accuracy of information we require.
+We have also found the flow calculations invaluable for IfI studies during rain events.
 Our experience with the product and tech support to date has been excellent.
-We highly recommend Multitrode support to date has been excellent.
 We highly recommend Multitrode and its products.
 The City of Tavares have standardized on MultiTrode products and stand by them.
 Brad Hayes, Utilities Director & Jerry Blair, Supervisor, City of Tavares, FL.